It’s All About Getting Discovered..

 You should always do a redirect, unless there are technical reasons not to.
 If you can’t redirect because that would harm the user experience or be otherwise problematic, then set a canonical URL.

 Off-Page SEO refers to all the things that you can do directly OFF your website to help rank higher, such as social networking, article submission, forum & blog marketing, etc. The idea of all these is to get links back to the site.
 So this is achieved through link building.
 And link building is nothing but Off-Page SEO.

 Google confirmed that links are the #1 ranking factor alongside with great content and said: “Ranking without links is really really hard.”
 The Google Core Algorithm is based on links, and that hasn’t changed since the inception of Google.

-A hyperlink is a connection from the referring page to the target page.
+A link is a connection from A to B. A hyperlink is a connection from the referring page to the target page.
 Link building is the process of getting other websites to link back to your website.

 In the field of search engine optimization, link building describes actions aimed at increasing the number and quality of inbound links to a webpage with the goal of increasing the search engine rankings of that page or website.
 Building links is one of the many tactics used in SEO because links are a signal to Google that your site is a quality resource worthy of citation.